hoelzer-lab/rnaflow/README.md

 ## Profiles/configuration options

 Per default, the pipeline is locally executed with `conda` dependency management (corresponds to `-profile local,conda`).
 Adjust this setting by combining an _executer_ option with an _engine_ option, e.g. `-profile local,conda` or `-profile slurm,conda`.
+We also provide container support, see below.

 ### Executor options...